matheusari/SQL-Studies/Database Manipulation/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 # 🇺🇸
-This exercise was proposed by the Brazilian teaching institution SENAC - where I am enrolled in the Systems Development course - in order to assess students' knowledge of databases.
+This exercise was proposed by the Brazilian teaching institution SENAC - where I am enrolled in the Systems Development course - in order to assess students' knowledge of databases manipulation.
 The initial context is:

 A small local hospital is looking to develop a new system that better meets its needs.
 Currently, part of the operation still relies on old spreadsheets and files, but it is expected that this data will be transferred to the new system as soon as it is functional.